Pedro-P26/Pedro-P26/README.md

 ### Hi, I´m Pedro!

-  Studing Computer Science at Higher School of Technology and Management - Polytechnic Institute of Viana do Castelo, Portugal<br/>
+  Studying Computer Science at Higher School of Technology and Management - Polytechnic Institute of Viana do Castelo, Portugal<br/>

 # Tech Stack